-AI reasoning for situation understanding in human-robot interaction
+AI for HRI: Reasoning for situation understanding in human-robot interaction

 This page might be updated more or less any time I think of more information to consider, however, if you have questions do not hesitate to contact me!

 The group for Robotics and Semantic Systems (RSS) at the Computer Science Department, Faculty of Engineering at Lund University can offer one PhD project, funded for four years through the Wallenberg Autonomous Systems and Software Program (WASP), Sweden's up to date largest national research program in this area, and to be supervised by me, Elin A. Topp.
-More information on WASP in general can be found here, while this is the link to the official call and instructions for application.
+More information on WASP in general can be found here.
 Some more details on how a PhD studentship looks like in Sweden, and specifically in the RSS-group, can be found below.